WilliwadelmaWisky/blog/journal/dev.md

 ![Java](https://img.shields.io/badge/Java-red.svg?style=for-the-badge&logo=openjdk)

 <p align="justify">
-  Now I have been using java for developing desktop applications and have not really looked back.
-Java is also very similar to C# so there was not too much to learn about the syntax.
-If only java had operator overloading it would be amazing.
-Nonetheless I can get stuff done and I am happy about it.
+  Eventually I drfited away from C# to Java once again.
+Now I have been using Java for developing desktop applications and have not really looked back.
+I absolutely love to work with JavaFX.
+But of course I wanted to learn more so could not stop my journey on the JavaFX.
+I decided to try what kinda frameworks Python has to offer for building desktop applications.
 </p>

 ## Giving python a try